EvanArmstrong10/cs4500-project/eau2/report/doc.md

 Data is not yet distributed or duplicated across nodes.

 ## Open questions
-Which features of the Application will be built in to the system versus user built?
 How will data concurrency be ensured across nodes?
 Who has ownership of the DataFrame?
-How do we determine how the DataFrame is chunked into KV pairs?

 ## Status